binaryphile/concorde/README.md

 I save and this time the test passes.
 Now I'll modify `myscript` to accept a name.

-This time, I'll write tests for `main`.
+This time, I'll write tests for `mymain`.

 I ctrl-c the entr window and run: